 SPLM-IO commented on the revelation of the killings of Dong and Aggrey.
 They are calling on the government to prosecute all those involved in the kidnapping and murder of the activists.

-With the May 12 deadline fast approaching, President Kiir and Reik Machar agree to a six-month extension to form a new government as critical issues have not been iron-out.
-The new deadline is November 12th.
-Matters that are yet to be agreed upon are the unification of the army and internal boundaries after creation of new states.
+With the 12 May deadline fast approaching, President Kiir and Reik Machar agree to a six-month extension to form a new government as critical issues have not been iron-out.
+The new deadline is 12 November.
+Matters that are yet to be agreed upon are the unification of the army and internal boundaries after the creation of new states.
 David Sheare, Head of UN mission in South Sudan (UNMISS) said the new extension gives both parties time to achieve the agreed-upon benchmarks and make peace a reality.
 Though President Kiir accepted the six-month extension, he voiced his concern that six months will not be enough time to deal with all the issues.

 Human Rights Watch report claims that government soldiers have carried out extensive abuse against civilians between December 2018 and March 2019.
 The report claims soldiers shot at civilians, looted extensively, burned homes and crops, and chased thousands of residents from their villages.
 HRW also has document accounts of rape and sexual violence by soldiers.
 Yei River state has been home to battles between government forces and opposition group National Salvation Front (NAS) forces.

 South Sudan High Court found prominent activist Peter Biar Ajak and prominent businessman Kerbino Wol guilty of inciting uprising and public disorder, banditry, sabotage and possession of firearms respectively.
 Wol wa sentenced to 13 years in prison while Ajak was sentenced to two years